 - TBX Carbon™ Nature-based solutions (NBS)/Carbon Offset mapping

 Users and their needs

 The global energy supply chain is massive, globally distributed, dynamic, complex, and ultimately poorly understood.
-Furthermore, in the context of climate change it is undergoing a major transformation.
+Furthermore, in the context of climate change and the energy transition it is undergoing a major transformation.